Frequently asked questions

 Another reason you may not have received an alert for a data breach is that the data breach did not contain your email.
 Truyu uses only your email to detect if you’ve been in a data breach.

-All Australian driver’s licences have two numbers - licence number and card number.
+All recent Australian driver’s licences have two numbers - licence number and card number.
 Both need to be valid to pass an ID verification check.

 Replacing your driver’s licence changes your card number - which does stop fraudsters from passing ID checks.
-For a more thorough replacement, you can change your licence number as well.
+For a more thorough replacement, you can request to change your licence number as well.
 Changing your licence number usually requires evidence and a police report to support the request.

 Replacing your card number: